kamalgill/flask-appengine-template/README.md

 Python 2.7 Runtime Support
 --------------------------
 * Support for the Python 2.7 runtime was added to this project in May 2012.
-* The profiler (gae_mini_profiler) and debugger (werkzeug_debugger_appengine)
+* The debugger (werkzeug_debugger_appengine)
-  have been disabled until the libraries are updated to support the Python 2.7 runtime.
+  has been disabled pending an update to support the Python 2.7 runtime.

 About Flask